• Skip to primary navigation

 Final Words

-Letting children help with chores to make money and learn life lessons gives them an early start learning responsibility.
+Letting children help with chores to make money and learn life lessons gives them an early start to learning responsibility.
 They can learn things that they can take with them throughout life.

 The most important thing during chores is to have fun.